-For many years, the design values of Canadian dimension lumber were determined by testing small clear samples and applying appropriate adjustments depending on grade, size, moisture and safety factors.
-Although this approach has worked well in the past, there were some indications that it did not always provide an accurate reflection of how a full sized member would behave in service.
+For many years, the design values of Canadian dimension lumber were determined by testing small clear samples.
+Although this approach had worked well in the past, there were some indications that it did not always provide an accurate reflection of how a full-sized member would behave in service.

-Following the testing program, a new ASTM Standard D1990 (“Establishing Allowable Properties for Visually Graded Dimension Lumber from In-Grade Tests of Full-Sized Specimens”) was approved.
-Data for bending, tension parallel to grain, compression parallel to grain, and modulus of elasticity were analyzed in accordance with this Standard.
+Following the testing program, the consensus-based ASTM D1990 standard was developed and published.
+Data for bending, tension parallel to grain, compression parallel to grain, and modulus of elasticity continue to be analyzed in accordance with this Standard.

 Unlike visually graded lumber where the anticipated strength properties are determined from assessing a piece on the basis of visual appearance and presence of defects such as knots, wane or slope of grain, the strength characteristics of machine stress-rated (MSR) lumber are determined by applying forces to a member and actually measuring the stiffness of a particular piece.
 As lumber is fed continuously into the mechanical evaluating equipment, stiffness is measured and recorded by a small computer, and strength is assessed by correlation methods.
 MSR grading can be accomplished at speeds up to 365 m (1000 ft) per minute, including the affixing of an MSR grade mark.
 MSR lumber is also visually checked for properties other than stiffness which might affect the suitability of a given piece.
 Given that the stiffness of each piece is measured individually and strength is measured on select pieces through a quality control program, MSR lumber can be assigned higher specified design strengths than visually graded dimension lumber.